-Admission Criteria: Re-calculated High School GPA equal to 3.2 or greater (on a 4.0 weighted scale) and SAT scores equal to a combined critical reading and math score of 1050 or greater or ACT Composite score equal to 22 or greater.
+First-Time Applicant Admission Criteria Re-calculated High School GPA equal to 3.2 or greater (on a 4.0 weighted scale) and SAT scores equal to a combined evidencebased reading and writing (EBRW) and math (M) score of 11130 or greater or ACT Composite score equal to 23 or greater

-Transfer Applicants:
+Transfer Applicants to Nursing (BSN Track 1)

-Nursing (BSN Track 1)
+Transfer Application Deadline

-Transfer Application Deadline: January 15
+Transfer Admission Criteria January 15

-Transfer Admission Criteria: Transfer applicants into Nursing (BSN Track 1) must complete prerequisite courses in English Composition I and II, Anatomy and Physiology I and II, and General Microbiology or Medical Microbiology before being considered eligible to apply (in progress coursework will not be considered).
+Transfer applicants into Nursing (BSN Track 1) must complete prerequisite courses in English Composition I and II, Anatomy and Physiology I and II, and General Microbiology or Medical Microbiology before being considered eligible to apply (in progress coursework will not be considered).
 Students must have a minimum grade point average of a 2.75 or greater and grades of C or better in all pre-requisite courses.
-Meeting minimum standards does not guarantee admission and is based on space availability.
+Meeting minimum standards does not guarantee admission and is based on space availability